Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Objective Collapse and Objective Thermalization: Similarities and Differences

-Together, statements \textbf{{(I)}}, \textbf{{(II)}} and \textbf{{(III)}} necessarily imply that standard thermodynamic equilibrium is never dynamically achieved in any physically viable objective collapse theory. $\Box$ \\ \\ \textbf{Comments}: Since the approach to thermal equilibrium ensures that the information of the initial state of the system is lost, such that only certain macroscopic quantities such as the statistical temperature and the mean energy are the only remaining characterization parameters; such processes cannot be pure Martingales in all its components.
-Since for any objective collapse model, the probability process in the collapse bases must be pure Martingales so as to adhere to Born's rules and avoid superluminal signalling, this implies that generically, objective collapse models do not possess the necessary and sufficient mathematical structure, so as to admit an objective notion of thermalization or they allow superluminal signalling~\cite{aritroFTL}.
+Together, statements \textbf{{(I)}}, \textbf{{(II)}} and \textbf{{(III)}} necessarily imply that standard thermodynamic equilibrium is never dynamically achieved in any physically viable objective collapse theory (without further modifications). $\Box$ \\\\ \textbf{Comments}: The approach to thermal equilibrium ensures that the information of the initial state of the system is lost, such that only certain macroscopic quantities such as the statistical temperature and the mean energy are the only remaining characterization parameters; such processes cannot be pure Martingales in all its components.
+For any objective collapse model, the probability process in the collapse bases must be pure Martingales so as to adhere to Born's rules and avoid superluminal signalling, this implies that generically, objective collapse models do not possess the necessary and sufficient mathematical structure to admit an objective notion of thermalization or they allow superluminal signalling~\cite{aritroFTL}.
 Said differently, an approach to standard equilibrium thermodynamics requires that probability components in the energy basis cannot be pure Martingales, thus it cannot be a Martingale in any other basis either since the projections of this Martingale basis onto any other basis, such as the energy basis, will necessarily survive, which implies that thermal equilibrium is never achieved (solely due to objective collapse).
-Note, although the structures necessary for an arrow of time and irreversibility is contained within objective collapse models, the claim in Refs.~\cite{DavidAlbert94,DavidAlbert2000TimeAndChance} that these structures are also sufficient to allow thermalization and an approach to standard thermodynamic equilibrium is erroneous.
-We also note that in Ref.~\cite{AgainstDavidAlbert2021} numerical investigations have been carried out and the claim in Refs.~\cite{DavidAlbert94,DavidAlbert2000TimeAndChance} that the GRW model leads to thermodynamic equilibrium has been shown to be false.
-Finally, in objective collapse models, at long times the steady states corresponding to Born's rules emerge while in an objective thermalization model, long time steady states are very different thermal equilibrium states.
-These issues also further motivate the exploration of hybrid, collapse-thermalization models carried out in Sec.~\ref{Sec4:SUI}. \\